bonfa/algo-master/algo-master/summary/detail/PrefixSum.md

 5. Contiguous Array

 # Attempt 1
-* Range Sum Query - Immutable (SOLVED PERFECTLY)
+* Range Sum Query - Immutable (SOLVED PERFECTLY -> probably because I was the algorithm few minutes before)
 * Subarray Sum Equals K  (SOLVED SUB_OPTIMAL)
 * Subarray Sums Divisible by K (NOT_SOLVED)
+* Continuous Subarray Sum (NOT_SOLVED -> could have solved brute force but I knew it was not the proper solution)
+* Contiguous Array (NOT_SOLVED -> could have solved brute force but I knew it was not the proper solution)

+# Revision List
+## After Attempt 1
+* Range Sum Query - Immutable
+* Subarray Sum Equals K
+* Subarray Sums Divisible by K
 * Continuous Subarray Sum
 * Contiguous Array

-# Revision List
-## After Attempt 1